5undel/LGM/README.md

 ## UX
 - As a new user, you will be able to easily navigate around the page with a simple dropdown menu, two quick links on the main page.

+- user can register and obtain gym membership through simple and clear directives

+- On the user's page you can save personal info, see how much time they have left on the membership

+- Users can submit a booking request to one or more of our coaches

 ## Features

 - Main Page